-Living Room Decluttering: A Step-by-Step Guide
+Living Room Decluttering Tips: Step-by-Step Guide

 Before diving headfirst into decluttering your living room, take a moment to assess and plan.
 A well-thought-out strategy will save you time and ensure a more organised space.

 1. Set Clear Goals: Start by defining what you want to achieve.
-Do you want to create more open space, improve functionality, or make your living room more sustainable?
+Do you want to create more open space, improve functionality, or make your living room more holistic?
 Be specific in your goals.

 2. Create Zones: Identify different zones within your living room based on their functions.
 Common zones include seating areas, entertainment centres, and workspaces.